Growing Pineapples

 Pineapple Offshoot

-I noticed my most mature plant is growing its first offshoot September 4, 2022 and it has now become my 6th pineapple plant int he gallery.
+I noticed my most mature plant is growing its first offshoot September 4, 2022 and it has now become my 6th pineapple plant in the gallery.
 I carefully removed it from the mother plant September 18, 2022 and noticed it had already started growing its own roots, so I planted it in a pot of it's own and put it outside.
 I think I took it off too early.
 I have several other offshoots that I removed and planted after they had nine-inch leaves that are growing faster.